SRI-CSL/yices2_python_bindings/README.md

 ## Porting from pip package 1.0.8 to the latest 1.1.0

 There are breaking changes from pip package 1.0.8 to the latest 1.1.0.
-The yices_api operation no longer raise exceptions, but rather return error codes indicating issues.
+The yices_api operations no longer raise exceptions by default, but rather return error codes indicating issues, just like the C API.
 The pythonesque API takes the opposite approach and raises exceptions when things go wrong.

 The 1.0.8 yices package is now called yices_api so you will need to change